rj252525/Oceans-are-life/about.md

 ---
 layout: default
 title: About
-permalink: /Oceans-are-life/about/
+permalink: /about/
 ---

 # About

 This is the about page content.
+Edit this content in the about.md file.